SahilWagh1/CotAi/README.md

 ### Requirements

-To run the Cotton Crop Disease Detector, you need to have the following software installed:
+To run the CotAi, you need to have the following software installed:

 * Python (version 3.6 or higher)
 * TensorFlow (version 2.0 or higher)